 What Happens During The Perimenopause?

 With age and perimenopause, the pelvic floor muscles begin to weaken.
 As your pelvic floor is crucial to controlling your bladder a weakness may cause more regular urges to go to the loo and less of an ability to ‘hold on’.

 Over time the bladder also becomes less elastic so it doesn’t ‘stretch’ easily to accommodate the urine as it fills and may become irritated bringing on the urge to urinate.

 Gaining weight can also create issues, as a significant amount of weight gain can put strain on your pelvic floor muscles and exacerbate their weakened ability to support your bladder.With age and perimenopause, the pelvic floor muscles begin to weaken.
 Click To Tweet

 My Life With Elvie

 I had no idea of all of these possible changes so when I began having untimely urges to go to the loo (when it was incredibly inconvenient).
 I didn’t know why.
 I tended to put it down to infection but it got worse and worse.

 Kegel exercises were pu on my daily to-do list but I frequently forgot.
 Then I discovered Elvie.According to the Journal of Obstetrics and Gynaecology, you need to do one hundred Kegels a day (it’s the movement you use to stop your urine midstream).
 Click To Tweet

 A beautifully designed, state of the art pelvic floor trainer with app.
 It’s part of a new wave of feminine-tech offerings coming on the market designed by women for women. 😀

 I can honestly say my Elvie changed my life.
-I used it religiously at first and as my symptoms improved I used it less often to keep toned.
+I used it religiously at first and as my signs improved I used it less often to keep toned.
 The good news is I’ve conquered my problem.